 Interventions at Egerton

-Hello, I’m Josie Fuller.
+Hello, I’m Miss Fuller.
 I teach English and oversee Interventions and Progress here at Egerton.
 I am passionate about helping young people develop their confidence and skills so that they can learn effectively and achieve their very best.
 Outside of teaching, I love to surf, go to yoga, and read!
 My favourite books include The Kiterunner by Khaled Hosseini, Homegoing by Ya Gyasi, and Frankenstein by Mary Shelley.
 I also enjoy travelling and have spent time teaching abroad.

 I am thrilled to have joined Egerton High School, an inclusive, caring, supportive school that believes in creative pedagogy and high expectations for all.
 We are passionate about all our learners making progress and achieving their very best.
 We recognise that the foundation for progress is outstanding teaching & learning in all lessons, and we also offer bespoke interventions to individual students who we have identified as benefitting from extra academic support.
 At Egerton, we believe that we are all equally valuable in our individuality.
 Therefore, our intervention is tailored to the needs of individual students or small groups; for example, some students will benefit from phonics, guided reading, handwriting practice, or basic numeracy skills; others may need some extra instruction in responding to the demands of a specific GCSE question or questions.
 We take a research-based approach to our interventions and use the Education Endowment Foundation (EEF) to inform our practice.